kodebae/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+A closure the ability data in the form of variables from a parent level scope in a child level scope even after the parent has been terminated.
+This would require nesting and clearly defined closures.

 2. Study the following code, then answer the questions below.

 ```js